 A few therapeutic treatments have also demonstrated the considerable potential to support women with perinatal depression.
 They provide therapy and, in specific, acupuncture.
 In the case of acupuncture, a doctor implants thin needles into different areas of the body.

 Notice that chronic distress can be more detrimental to the mother and child than the side effects of any therapy or drug.
 Family and friends will promote early evaluation and early treatment.
 It has been found that communicating with a loved one is the most beneficial aspect for these depressed moms.
 Now, make sure you let it all out in front of someone who cares profoundly for you.

 This has been observed that mothers who breastfeed for at least 3 consecutive months have a reduced frequency and intensity of postpartum depression.

-Perinatal depression is a real thing but it can be easily taken care of with love, affection, and attention from your loved ones.
+Perinatal depression is a real thing but it can be soothed with love, affection, and attention from your loved ones.